B&M Baked Beans factory: Roux Institute

 After its closure, it was sold to Northeastern University, which plans to develop the Roux Institute on the 13.5 acre property.
 In 2022, it was designated a landmark by the City of Portland.
 In 2023, the Portland City Council voted to rezone the property from industrial to mixed use and create an institutional overlay zone.
 Within five years, the institute expects to have built up to 250 units of housing on the site, and up to 650 units within 20 years.

-Until its new campus is built, the Roux Institute operates out of a leased office building at 100 Fore Street.
-It has an enrollment of 500 students.
+Until its new campus is built, expected sometime in 2027, the Roux Institute operates out of a leased office building at 100 Fore Street.
+It has an enrollment of around 500 students.